SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/application/openvpn.md

     log /dev/null  # Disable OpenVPN's built-in logging to file
     ```

-    Here, verb 3 sets the logging verbosity level, log-append specifies the log file path where OpenVPN logs will be written, and log /dev/null ensures that OpenVPN doesn't log to its internal log file.
+    Here, `verb 3` sets the logging verbosity level, `log-append` specifies the log file path where OpenVPN logs will be written, and `log /dev/null` ensures that OpenVPN doesn't log to its internal log file.

 2. Ensure that the syslog daemon (e.g., rsyslog or syslog-ng) is properly set up and configured on your system.

     These daemons are responsible for receiving and managing log messages from various services.

-    OpenVPN will log its messages to the specified log file (/var/log/openvpn.log in the above example).
+    OpenVPN will log its messages to the specified log file (`/var/log/openvpn.log` in the above example).

     Syslog will be responsible for picking up these messages and handling them according to its configuration.

 3. Syslog Configuration

+    Configure the syslog server to send the event to our log concentrator.

     If you are using rsyslog, you might need to create a specific configuration file for OpenVPN to tell the syslog daemon where to send the logs.

     Create a new file, for instance, `/etc/rsyslog.d/openvpn.conf`, and add the following line:

     ```bash
-    :programname, isequal, "openvpn" -/var/log/openvpn_syslog.log
+    :programname, isequal, "openvpn" @<ip of the log concentrator>

     ```

-    This line tells rsyslog to send any log messages from the OpenVPN program to `/var/log/openvpn_syslog.log`.

 4. Restart Services